 Myth #8: Silence Is The Key

-Actually, if you are listening to soft, relaxing music while trying to get to sleep can actually aid you to sleep better.
+Actually, if you are listening to soft, relaxing music while trying to get to sleep can aid you to sleep better.
 Many music machines have been created specifically to help people slumber.

 Myth #9: Eating Has No Effect On Sleep